 Dachshund popularity has led to increased breeding without proper health screening, resulting in more genetic health problems.
 Insurance providers now scrutinize coverage for hereditary conditions like IVDD and heart problems.
 Selecting a puppy from health-tested parents with documented genetic screening can reduce future medical expenses and improve insurance coverage options.

 Your Dachshund's health needs are unique, even if the breed faces common health challenges.
-Consider your pet's specific medical history and your budget when choosing insurance coverage.
+Consider your pet's specific medical history and your budget when choosing insurance coverage, including deductibles, annual limits and reimbursement rates.
 A conversation with your vet can help identify which health risks matter most for your dog.

 Protect your Dachshund's health by focusing on their unique needs as a long-backed breed.
 Keep your dog at a healthy weight through portion control and regular, gentle exercise to prevent back problems.
 Choose stairs or ramps for furniture access and avoid jumping from heights.
 Establish a dental care routine with your vet, as Dachshunds often develop tooth issues.
 When selecting a puppy, pick breeders who screen for genetic conditions like IVDD.
 Regular vet checkups help catch potential health issues early, saving your pet's health and your wallet.